 Since the oil and gas sales attributable to the Royalties are based on an allocation formula that is dependent on such factors as price and cost (including capital expenditures), production amounts do not necessarily provide a meaningful comparison.
-For the underlying properties total oil production decreased by approximately 2.6% from 2018 to 2019 primarily due to the natural decline of production.
-For the underlying properties total gas production decreased approximately 15.4% from 2018 to 2019 primarily due to the natural decline of production.
+For the underlying properties total oil production decreased by approximately 5% from 2019 to 2020 primarily due to the natural decline of production.
+For the underlying properties total gas production increased approximately 5% from 2019 to 2020 primarily due to additional production on Waddell due to new drilling.